choupit0/FortiRule/README.md

 This App was largely made with the help of ChatGPT from OpenAI, based on GPT-3.5 model.
 Of course, there was a code review afterward and security hardening was performed.
 But I'm not a full-time Node.js developer, so please be understanding ;) I have documented the code as best as I could.

 # Features
+Time-saving, it avoids connecting to the server for each change and reduces errors:

 - Updating and formatting text files (adding only)
 - Viewing text files (existing content and latest addition)
 - 4 text files to manage blocking threats or unblocking sites